Skip to main content

 Measurement-based care is important in mental health because, without numbers, it is easy to underestimate slow improvement or miss a slow decline.
 Memory and mood color how we describe the past two weeks.
 Tracking PHQ-9 and GAD-7 scores over time gives both you and your clinician an honest, comparable record so decisions about medication, therapy, or lifestyle changes are based on real trends.

 A wearable cannot replace these scores, but it can complement them.
-Devices that track resting heart rate, heart rate variability (HRV), and sleep quality often pick up changes in stress and recovery before mood shifts.
+Devices that track resting heart rate, heart rate variability (HRV), and sleep quality often pick up changes in stress and recovery before mood changes.
 Pairing wearable data with PHQ-9 and GAD-7 trends gives a fuller picture of how mind and body are doing together.

 Thyroid and metabolic problems can directly raise PHQ-9 and GAD-7 scores.
 Low thyroid function (hypothyroidism) can mimic depression with fatigue, low motivation, and brain fog.
 Insulin resistance and blood sugar swings can drive anxiety, irritability, and mood crashes.
 Before assuming a high score is purely psychiatric, we usually check a full thyroid panel, fasting insulin, and basic labs.